Mecademic/sample-programs/C#/README.md

 2. Ensure robot is powered on and connected to network
 3. Verify no other application is connected to robot
 4. Check robot is not in error state (red LED)

-## Next Steps

-- Modify movement positions and patterns
-- Add status checking with `GetStatusRobot`
-- Explore other commands in the Meca500 manual
-- Implement real-time position feedback